Layla Miller: Origin

-Contradicting Doctor Strange's theory of her origin, Layla's life prior to the events of House of M has been described: she was a young mutant living in an orphanage where she was teased and bullied by other orphans.
-However, Layla was shown to have fabricated a large portion of her experiences at the orphanage in order to facilitate her entry into X-Factor Investigations; the extent of what really occurred is unknown.
-When asked, Layla has purported to understand how it is that she "knows stuff."
-She claims that if she were to tell anyone, she would be struck down and die on the spot, but since she has proven to be capable of manipulation, the veracity of her contention is in doubt.
+Contrary to Doctor Strange’s account of her origin, Layla’s life prior to the events of House of M has been depicted as that of a young mutant residing in an orphanage, where she was subjected to teasing and bullying by other children.
+However, it was later revealed that Layla had fabricated much of her purported experiences at the orphanage in order to secure her place within X-Factor Investigations.
+The extent of what truly occurred remains unknown.
+When questioned, Layla has asserted that she understands the nature of how she “knows things.”
+She further claims that divulging this knowledge would result in her being struck down and killed instantly. but since she has proven to be capable of manipulation, the veracity of her contention is in doubt.

 X-Factor Investigations

 After Layla joins X-Factor Investigations, she helps the other team members in various, indirect ways.
 When an operative of Singularity Investigations tries to murder Rictor, Layla electrocutes him.
 She then sends his body back to Singularity Investigations with a note that says "stay out of Mutant Town."
 After being taken back to an abusive orphanage, Jamie Madrox makes an arrangement that allows her to return at X-Factor where she would be safe.
 When Cyclops arrives to inform Siryn that her father, Banshee, has died, he pretends not to recognize Layla.

 Layla has taken steps to deal with Singularity Investigations, a rival investigations firm.
 When X-Factor have their final showdown with Singularity Investigations, she helps uncover the fact that Guido had been brainwashed by them at some point in his past while rescuing a client.
 Jamie organizes all X-Factor members to see Doc Samson for psychiatric evaluations; they play chess and she reveals she is willing to make sacrifices for the greater good and that even she is expendable.